cmackler/automated-grunt-wordpress-deploy/README.md

 <h2>Prerequisites</h2>

-<p>You should have an intermediate knowledge of the command line before proceeding.</p>
+<p>You should have at least an intermediate knowledge of the command line before proceeding.</p>

 <p>This package assumes that you have the following installed:</p>
 <ol>